|Course Name: Artificial Intelligence Methods for Social Good|

 - Identify societal challenges that can potentially be tackled by AI methods, and determine which AI methods can be applied

 - Describe the AI methods covered in the course, including the basic concepts, the key algorithms, and the commonly-used implementation of the methods

 - Model the societal challenges as mathematical problems that AI techniques can be applied and propose how to adjust and modify the AI techniques to fit the problems

 - Describe the evaluation criteria and methodologies of applying AI methods for social good

-- Deliver a report of course project and present the work through a poster presentation
+- Deliver a report of the course project and present the work through an oral presentation

 Course Schedule (Subject to Change)

 No formal textbook.
 Slides, references, and additional resources will be provided on Canvas.